NMRhub/NMRhub_SSH_Troubleshooting/README.md

 Your public key has been saved in id_ed25519rernst.pub
 ```

+*Add* the contents of id_ed25519rernst.pub to https://nmrbox.nmrhub.org/user-dashboard/ssh-key .

 Go to the home directory of the shared account.
 Create an .ssh directory if necessary and ensure it has permssions *drwx------*
 ```cd $HOME
 mkdir -p .ssh